Permafrost/TundraTN/README.md

       or flat file schema names called `$schemas` of the same length as the split document list, and `$schemas[n]` will be used to serialize `$documents[n]`.
     * `$service.input` is the optional name of the input parameter used for the parsed bizdoc content in the input pipeline of the invocation of `$service`.
 Defaults to `$document`.
     * `$service.output` is the optional name of the output parameter used by `$service` to return the translated documents in its output pipeline.
       Defaults to `$documents`.
     * `$encoding.input` is an optional character set to use when decoding the content part data.
-If not specified, defaults to the character set specified in the MIME content type of the content part being parsed, or failing that the Java virtual machine [default charset].
+If not specified, defaults to the character set specified in the MIME content type of the content part being parsed, or failing that [UTF-8].
     * `$encoding.output` is an optional character set to use when serializing the split documents.
-If not specified, defaults to the Java virtual machine [default charset].
+If not specified, defaults to [UTF-8].
     * `$status.done` is an optional user status to use for the bizdoc when it has been split successfully.
 Defaults to DONE.
     * `$status.ignored` is an optional user status to use for the bizdoc when no split documents are returned by `$service` and `$required` is false.
       Defaults to IGNORED.
     * `$required?` is an optional boolean indicating whether $service is required to return a one or more split documents.
 If true, and no documents are returned by `$service`, an exception will be thrown and handled by the `$catch` service.
 Defaults to false.
     * `$relate?` is an optional boolean indicating whether the original document should be related to each of the individual split documents.
 Defaults to true.
     * `$prefix?` is an optional boolean flag indicating whether to use the '$' prefix on the standard input arguments (`bizdoc`, `sender`, and `receiver`) when calling `$service`.
 When true `$service` should implement the `TundraTN/tundra.tn.schema:splitter` specification, when false `$service` should implement the `WmTN/wm.tn.rec:ProcessingService` specification.
       Defaults to true.
     * `$part` is the optional name of the bizdoc content part to be split.
       Defaults to the default content part when not specified (xmldata for XML document types, ffdata for Flat File document types).
     * `$strict` is an optional set of boolean flags which when true abort the processing of the bizdoc when it contains any errors with the associated class.